Since its release, this has often been the No. 1 bestseller in its Amazon category. Read on to see why.

-Companies with successful performance equity plans have thoroughly analyzed the elements that relate directly to their performance.
+Companies with successful performance equity plans have completed a thorough analysis and evaluation of the elements that relate directly to performance at their company.
 Unlike many other types of equity plans, it is very difficult to determine the proper metrics to use based on a simple review of competitive market data.
 With the exception of total shareholder return (TSR), the specific metrics used in these plans are usually as unique as each individual company.
 A thorough analysis requires a review of financial, operational, and human resources metrics and objectives from the past.
 This analysis must then show a link between those metrics and objectives and their impact on both corporate performance and (hopefully) the stock price.

-An LLC employee who receives a capital interest without a substantial risk of forfeiture (that is, a vested capital interest) in exchange for services rendered recognizes compensation income in the year of the grant equal to the fair market value of the interest.
-The market value of this interest, for purposes of computing the employee's income and the LLC's deduction, may be determined in one of several ways: by reference to the value of the services rendered to the LLC's assets; by determining the value of the capital that was shifted from existing LLC members to the new grantee; by determining the value according to what a willing buyer and willing seller would agree upon as a purchase price in an arm's-length sale (i.e., the willing buyer/willing seller test); or by determining the amount the employee would receive upon a liquidation of the LLC at the time the interest is issued (i.e., the liquidation value).
+An employee who receives a capital interest in an LLC in exchange for services recognizes compensation income in the year of grant that is equal to the fair market value of the interest.
+The market value of this interest, for purposes of computing the employee’s income and the LLC’s deduction, may be determined in one of several ways: by reference to the value of the services rendered to the LLC’s assets; by determining the value of the capital that was shifted from existing LLC members to the new grantee; by determining the value according to what a willing buyer and willing seller would agree upon as a purchase price in an arm’s-length sale (i.e., the willing buyer/willing seller test); or by determining the amount the employee would receive upon a liquidation of the LLC at the time the interest is issued (i.e., the liquidation value).
 Regardless of the method used to determine fair market value, income and employment tax withholding will be required.